Don’t want to pay a contractor to recoat your foam roof?

 Recoating your foam roof is extremely important to extend the life of your roof.
 Avoiding this important maintenance will, no doubt, ruin your roofing system, costing you thousands of dollars in the long run.
 This step by step article will help guide you through the process of recoating your roof yourself.

-You may be asking yourself, Why are we giving you this free guide?
+You may be asking yourself after review of the best brown rattan coffee tables, Why are we giving you this free guide?
 Isn’t this causing us to lose business?
 The answer is, yes, it is probably costing us.
 However, it is extremely important to us to keep to our core values and mission.
 Canyon State Roofing’s core value include EDUCATING our customers and the general public as much as we possibly can in our trade.
 Education is empowerment, and we strongly believe that if we help to empower our potential customers, they will appreciate and remember us if they ever need a roofing contractor in the future.
 So to you weekend warriors out there, enjoy this guide!

 1.You will want to recoat your foam roof if you live in the Phoenix area in late March, April, May, early June, October, and early November.
 You don’t want it to be too cold (below 65 degrees) or your foam roof coating will not set up properly and can also freeze.
 You don’t want it to be too hot because it is very easy to get heat stroke and burns during the hottest months in Arizona.
 If the temp is too warm, the coating will set a lot faster and attaining an even application is more difficult.
 You will need at least a two man crew to coat your roof.
 All of this is done in order to keep the house cool during summers.
 One other thing you can do is check out all the suppliers of business energy in your area, procure power from them and install air conditioning in your house.